TEACHING METHOD & BIO

 Private and small group Instruction on acoustic and electric guitars, bass, ukulele, songwriting, music theory, most styles and genres to ages 5 and up, beginner to advanced.
 I have been teaching and performing music in various settings for over 30 years.

-I teach at the Music Co-op in Walnut Creek, and on location for those who cannot easily fit a visit to the studio into their busy schedules.
+I teach at Lamorinda Music in Lafayette, and on location for those who cannot easily fit a visit to the studio into their busy schedules.
 Remote lessons via Skype are a good out of area student option.